PorkyProductions/deMotivator.js/.github/README.md

 In your HTML, add a `<p>` element with the id `insult`.
 This will be the element that will be updated with the insult.

 Add any element, and pass the `onclick="GenerateInsult()"` attribute to it.
 This will be the element that will trigger the insult.

+## Update Schedule
+DMV.js will follow the same update schedule as [(de)Motivator](https://porkyproductions.github.io/deMotivator), with a release every 2-3 weeks.

 ## License